ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/gpt-2 adapted to pybrain3/Readme.md

 # How would you know if you got it right?

 There is only one way to find out :) minimum going rate for genuine AI development by a developer such as myself: $1000/hr, minimum.
+Otherwise, the results you get are likely guess and check, and probably more agonizing than finding the one qualified with a fair going rate.